|Major Groups > Gilled Mushrooms > Dark-Spored > Galerina marginata|

 by Michael Kuo

-Odor: Mild or slightly mealy (crush the flesh between your fingers).
+Odor: Not distinctive, or slightly mealy (crush the flesh between your fingers).

 Spore Print: Rusty brown.